estebanchica07/learning-english-blog/README.md

 * Freddy's Multiple personalities

 And as a friendly reminder:
-If you get here, don't be so serious ^^This README.md is a joke^^.
-Designed just as an example.
-It´s better that you keep on with the course.
+If you got here, don't take it seriously ^^This README.md is a joke^^ and it was designed just as an example, so it´s better that you keep on with the course.